Reconstructing DNA copy number by penalized estimation and imputation: Results

 \subsection{Simulated data with {\it in silico} CNVs}

 To illustrate the effectiveness of our algorithms, we tested them on simulated data.
 Real data with empirically validated CNVs would be ideal, but such a gold standard does not exist.
-Instead, we used data from male and female X chromosome to construct {\em in silico} CNV.
+Instead, we used data from male and female X chromosomes to construct \textit{in silico} CNV.
 Since males are equipped with only one X chromosome, we can use their genotype data to approximate the signal generated by deletion regions.
 A patchwork of female and male data mimics what we expect from an ordinary pair of homologous chromosomes with occasional deletions.
-Our X chromosome data come from the schizophrenia study sample of \cite{schizoAJHG08} genotyped on the Illumina platform.
+Our X chromosome data come from the schizophrenia study sample of \citet{schizoAJHG08} genotyped on the Illumina platform.
 We focus on the $307$ male and $344$ female controls.

-To avoid artifacts, the data needed to be pre-processed.
+To avoid artifacts, the data needed to be preprocessed.
 We identified SNP clusters on the X chromosome using the Beadstudio Illumina software on female controls.
 These clusters permit estimation of parameters typical of a diploid genome.
 We then normalized the corresponding male SNP signals relative to the corresponding female signals.
 Finally, to destroy the signature of possible CNVs in the female data, we permuted the order of the SNPs.
-This action breaks up the patterns expected within CNV regions and eliminates the smooth variation in the intensity signals [\cite{gcadj}].
+This action breaks up the patterns expected within CNV regions and eliminates the smooth variation in the intensity signals [\citet{gcadj}].

-After these pre-processing steps, we generated ordinary copy number regions from the female data and deleted regions from the male data.
+After these preprocessing steps, we generated ordinary copy number regions from the female data and deleted regions from the male data.
 We also generated duplications by taking the weighted averages

 for the intensities and BAFs, where the $f$ and $m$ subscripts refer to females and males.
 Because duplications show a lesser increase in logR values than the deletions show a decrease, the factor 0.55 multiplies the absolute difference $|\mbox{median}(y_f)-\mbox{median}(y_m)|$ between median female and male intensities.